 - Drivers are being incentivised with recruitment and retention bonuses.

 - Employees are being offered referral fees for recommending friends and family for employment.

-- Members of the bin crews are being trained through an in-house scheme.
-However, the backlog of driving assessments and tests due to the pandemic has slowed the progress.
+- Members of the bin crews are being trained to become drivers through an in-house scheme, but the backlog of driving assessments and tests due to the pandemic has slowed the progress.

-Last updated: Monday 26 July 2021
+Last updated: Monday 11 October 2021